 Perhaps the most notorious haunted landmark in Scotland, Mary King's Close, has given people chills since the 17th century.
 The cobbled street lies in the centre of Edinburgh and was named after Mary King, a respected member of society in the 1630s.
 She's said to have traded in fabrics, perhaps sewing for a living, while also raising her four children.
 Her Father, Alexander King, also a prominent businessman, named the Close after her.

-When the plague hit Scotland in 1645, the residents of Mary Kings Close was poorly impacted by the disease.
+When the plague hit Scotland in 1645, the residents of Mary King's Close were poorly impacted by the disease.
 Infected residents could not leave their homes, and eventually, the street got sealed off to the public and remained that way for 100 years.

 Rumours of the Close being haunted began during the recovery of the plague.
 Residents sparked a myth that the Close had been walled up during the plague outbreak and that many people who were ill were closed within its walls, left to perish in isolation.
 Many speculate their spirits still haunt the street, waiting to be freed.